supa2/Automaton/Home.md

 ### Atm_timer class (state machine) ###

 Simple state machine that provides standard timing event functionality.
 Configure interval and number of repeats.
 Can be controlled via the message queue.
 Fires a callback or sends a message via the message queue when the timer triggers.
-Delays of up to 136 years.
+Create timers of up to 136 years.